AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/bb2b-2598-add-caching-capability.md

 <u>Steps to reproduce</u>:

 1. Send `GET` request to any of the GraphQL queries listed above, using any arbitrary fields.
 1. Resend the request without any changes; you will notice that it is muchfaster.
-Note that request is not sent to backend but it is completely handled by Varnish as a cache hit.
+Note that the request is not sent to backend but it is completely handled by [!DNL Varnish] as a cache hit.
-1. If further proof is required, comment out the unset of X-Magento-Debug header present in our VCL, restart [Varnish] and run the above steps again.
+1. If further proof is required, comment out the unset of X-Magento-Debug header present in our [VCL](https://github.com/magento-commerce/magento2ce/blob/026e5b29a5edfd619bbdea62d636b3cab2ea03b4/app/code/Magento/PageCache/etc/varnish6.vcl#L227), restart [Varnish] and run the above steps again.

 <u>Expected results</u>: